The Fourteen-cent Prexie

 The parcel post postage for Zone 3 was nine cents for the first pound and two cents for each additional pound between October 1, 1932 and January 1, 1949.
 During that period, for items mailed after March 26, 1944, there was a 3% surcharge, with a one-cent minimum.

 This is not, of couse, technically a solo use of the fourteen-cent Prexie, but it is a use where the entire postage is paid by it.
 It is a tag used to mail freshly-caught trout between Gunnison, Colorado and Denver.
-The rate is correct for two to three pounds plus a one-cent surcharge.
+The rate is correct for two to three pounds plus a one-cent surcharge, to zone 3.